delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

   * `command` - (Required) Command to be executed.
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`.

-* `pre_rollback` - The commands to execute on the Target environment before rewinding the VDB.
+* `pre_self_refresh` - The commands to execute on the Target environment before rewinding the VDB.
 This is a map of three parameters:
   * `name` - Name of the hook.
   * `command` - (Required) Command to be executed.
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`.

-* `post_rollback` - The commands to execute on the Target environment after rewinding the VDB.
+* `post_self_refresh` - The commands to execute on the Target environment after rewinding the VDB.
 This is a map of three parameters:
   * `name` - Name of the hook.
   * `command` - (Required) Command to be executed.
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`.